FonazzaStent/WordCount/Readme.txt

 - File-Quit (Alt-Q) to quit the program
 - Alt-F to open the file menu and navigate it with the keyboard

-Edit the config.ini file to set minimum occurrencies number:
+Edit the config.ini file to set minimum occurrences number:

 Row n.
-1: minimum occurrencies of single words
+1: minimum occurrences of single words
 Row n.
-2: minimum occurrencies of two-word clusters Row n.
-3: minimum occurrencies of three-word clusters
+2: minimum occurrences of two-word clusters
+Row n.
+3: minimum occurrences of three-word clusters

 ----------------------------------